Drive-Thru COVID-19 Testing

 Family Health Center is carefully monitoring and preparing for COVID-19 (the disease caused by the coronavirus) and taking all necessary steps to ensure the safety of our patients and employees.
 Below you will find the latest information on our efforts, but we also encourage you to visit Michigan.gov and Centers for Disease Control and Prevention for real-time updates.
-The White House has also issued the President’s new Guidelines for America, 15 Days to Slow the Spread of Coronavirus (COVID-19).

 As recommended by the MDHHS, Family Health Center is currently screening all patients and visitors for COVID-19 prior to entering the facilities.
 After you have been screened and cleared, you will be given access to visit patient care areas.
 If you are unable to clear our screening process, you will not be granted entry into the building.
 You will be instructed to return home with details to self-quarantine for 14 days.

 While visiting a Family Health Center facility, you will be asked to join us in practicing the following precautions: